The Manual Compliance Approach: What It Actually Involves

 Time required: 5-8 hours per vendor initially; 2-3 hours per vendor per year ongoing

-Risk: Vendor provides inadequate audit; vendor updates algorithm without notifying you; vendor claims compliance but can't substantiate
+Risk: Vendor provides inadequate audit; vendor updates algorithm without notifying you; vendor claims compliance but can't substantiate, leaving you liable.

 Cost Comparison: 200-Employee Company